 Letters of credit holds the largest share in the industry

-Bill of lading is another crucial component of trade finance, serving as a transport document issued by a carrier to acknowledge receipt of goods for shipment.
+Bill of lading, which is a transport document that a carrier issues to confirm that the goods have been received for transportation, is another essential part of trade finance.
 While not a financing instrument on its own, it plays a pivotal role in trade transactions as it serves as collateral for various financing options.
 The bill of lading acts as proof of ownership and facilitates the transfer of goods between parties, making it an integral part of trade finance, especially in logistics and shipping industries.

 Export factoring is a financing option that involves the sale of the accounts receivable (invoices) of companies to a factoring company at a discount.
 This provides immediate liquidity to exporters, allowing them to receive cash for goods or services sold on credit terms.
 Export factoring helps businesses manage cash flow, reduce credit risk, and focus on expanding their international sales.
 It is particularly useful for SMEs looking to optimize their working capital and mitigate the challenges of delayed payments.